Italian gastronomy in Quebec: flavors, tradition, and passion

 The sacred ritual of Italian coffee

-In Italy, coffee isn't just a drink; it's a ritual.
+In Italy, coffee is not a drink, it is a ritual.
 Standing at the counter, in less than two minutes, espresso is consumed hot, intense, slightly sweetened.
 A philosophy that inspires every cup at Carrera Café.

 Naples is the world capital of espresso.
-An extraction of 25 to 30 seconds, a dense and persistent hazelnut-colored crema, a roasting aroma that fills the room: this is what Carrera Café aims for with every serving.
-Coffee is not an excuse; it's the protagonist.
-Everything else is organized around it, like mechanics around an engine in preparation.
+An extraction of 25 to 30 seconds, a dense and persistent hazelnut-colored crema, a roasting aroma that fills the room: this is what Carrera Café aims for with every service.
+Coffee is not an excuse; it is the protagonist.
+Everything else is organized around it, like mechanics around an engine being prepared.

 Extraction25 to 30 seconds